Where and How to Perturb: On the Design of Perturbation Guidance in Diffusion and Flow Models: Motivation

 Even when we perturb the attention map of a single layer within diffusion models, it exhibits highly polysemantic attentive behavior, as the computation in individual heads occurs independently and diversely~\cite{elhage2021mathematical,park2024cross}.
 Therefore, applying the same perturbations across all heads in a layer fails to account for this intra-layer diversity, potentially disrupting the output from the guidance and leading to unintended side effects.
-As shown in Fig.~\ref{fig:head-per-layer} (a), some heads from supposedly poor layers still produce high-quality results.
-This suggests that overall quality may degrade due to the effects of a few heads dominating the outcome.
+As shown in Fig.~\ref{fig:head-per-layer}, some heads from supposedly poor layers (\texttt{L13} of Fig.~\ref{fig:head-per-layer} (a)) still produce high-quality results (Fig.~\ref{fig:head-per-layer} (b)).
+This suggests that overall quality may degrade due to the effects of a few heads dominating the outcome, indicating further room for improvement.
 To test this, we filtered and perturbed only high-scoring heads based on preference scores.
 The resulting samples (Fig.~\ref{fig:head-per-layer} (c)) show clear improvements over standard layer-level guidance.
-Moreover, even well-performing layers selected through manual layer-level search can include suboptimal heads, and removing them further improves quality (L8).
-These results demonstrate the inefficiency of coarse layer-level guidance.
-Based on these results, \textit{we suggest analyzing head-level guidance and its properties}.
+These results demonstrate the inefficiency of coarse layer-level guidance and motivate us to \textit{analyze head-level guidance and its properties}.

-\paragraph{Individual head-level guidance occasionally reveals interpretable concepts.} As can be seen in Fig.~\ref{fig:motivation}, we observe that perturbing individual heads for guidance leads to highly diverse behaviors in terms of their influence on generation.
+\paragrapht{Individual head-level guidance occasionally reveals interpretable concepts.} As can be seen in Fig.~\ref{fig:motivation}, we observe that perturbing individual heads for guidance leads to highly diverse behaviors in terms of their influence on generation.
 Beyond quality, we find that certain heads amplify specific visual attributes when used for guidance.
 These include texture, color tone, geometry, and lighting.
 We provide some examples in Fig.~\ref{fig:special-heads}. \texttt{(L11,H15)} consistently induces shearing, while other heads amplify darkness or blue tone.
 Additional interpretable heads and their effects are shown in Appendix~\ref{sup:subsec:interpretable_heads}.
 We further analyze these effects in depth in the discussion section, where we examine how individual heads contribute to image generation, how their roles differ across layers, and how they interact when composed together.